 Instructions

-- Preheat a skillet on the stove for 3-4 minutes over medium heat, then add oil and let that heat up for a minute or two.
-Make sure to pat the chicken breast dry, then season generously with salt and pepper.
+- Add oil to a skillet preheated over medium heat and let the oil heat up for a minute or two.
+Season the chicken generously with salt and pepper.
 Carefully add the chicken to the pan (tilt the pan away from you to avoid oil splashes!) and let it cook on each side for 5 minutes (give it more time if you have really thick pieces).
 Remove the chicken from the pan and let it rest for 15 minutes.

-- When the chicken is done resting, you can either chop it into small pieces or shred it – it’s completely up to you.
+- When the chicken is finished resting, chop it into small pieces or shred it.
+Either works.

-- In a large bowl, add the chopped chicken, coleslaw mix, cilantro, and carrot ribbons and pour the curry sauce over it.
-Mix to toss everything in the sauce.
+- In a large bowl, combine the chopped chicken, coleslaw mix, cilantro, and carrot ribbons.
+Stir in the curry sauce over and mix to evenly distribute.

-- Assemble the wraps: Add 1/3 of the chicken curry mixture to a tortilla.
+- Add 1/3 of the chicken curry mixture to a tortilla.
 Top with a few pieces of romaine lettuce (optional) and wrap up the tortilla carefully.
-See video above for tutorial.
-It takes practice but it’s worth learning!
-Don’t slice the wrap until you’re ready to eat it.
-To store it, you can place the whole thing in a meal prep container or wrap it in foil/saran wrap/beeswax wrap.
+(See video above for tutorial.)
+Don't slice the wrap until you're ready to eat it.
+Store in meal prep container or wrap it in foil/saran wrap/beeswax wrap, and keep refrigerated until ready to eat.

 Notes